Hassan-Osama/LSTM-sentiment-classification/readme.md

 * validate each epoch
 * Save the model in modles every epoch if the F1 score of the validation(to prevent saving an overfitted model) is higher than the highest model we encountered

+### 7. Predicting the sentiment of a single review (inference.py)
+* Takes a text review and returns the sentiment and the sentiment distribution percentage

 ---

 ## Data Exploration